ninjadroid/simple-sinatra-app-deploy/README.md

 ```

 You should also be able to browse to the ip address specified and see the resultant 'Hello World!' message.
-Additionally, you will have a t2.micro AWS instance running in your AWS console.
+Additionally, you will have a `t2.micro` AWS instance running in your AWS console.
-You should terminate this instance to prevent unnecessary charges once completed testing.
+You should terminate this instance to prevent unnecessary charges once testing is completed.

 # Additional Notes: